DataResearchLabs/my_time_tabulator/README.md

 <br>

-#### 1.2 How to Track Your Time ...
+#### 1.2 How Best to Track and Analyze Where Your Time Goes...
-There are a lot of [excellent online tools](https://clockify.me/best-time-tracking-apps) out there for you to use, including Clockify, TogglTrack, Harvest, Hubstaff, RescueTime, TimeDoctor, Timecamp, Timely, and Everhour.
+Use a simple software tool to track and analyze your time.
+There are a lot of [excellent online tools](https://clockify.me/best-time-tracking-apps) out there, including Clockify, TogglTrack, Harvest, Hubstaff, RescueTime, TimeDoctor, Timecamp, Timely, and Everhour.
 All cost money except for those having a base free option with limited functionality.
 Many of these tool work on your cell phone and are accessible from anywhere on the web.
 All great features.<br>

 So, why would you want to download and use this Microsoft Access application tying you to a PC?
-In short, because it is simple, full featured, and has several actionable reoprts to better track your time.<br>
+In short, because it is 100% free, simple, full-featured, and emphasizes both the tracking and the analysis parts of the question.<br>
 <br>